MostafaMohamedElhady/Lockheed-JetStar-Aircraft-Autopilot-Design-ModelBased-MIL/README.md

 ## 🐞 Reporting Bugs & Feedback

-If you find a bug or have suggestions for improvement, please [open an issue](https://github.com/username/Lockheed-JetStar-Aircraft-Autopilot-Design-ModelBased-MIL/issues) on GitHub.
+If you find a bug, please open the **Issues** tab above and create a new issue to let us know.
+Your feedback helps us improve the project!

 ---